Marketing to Dentists: How to Market to Dentists

 Insurance

 Many dentists are choosing a fee-for-service model, essentially operating as an out-of-network practice.
-The practice will accept insurance and charge the full fee for the procedures (which is different than an in-network practice where the negotiated provider fee schedule comes into play).
+The practice will accept insurance and charge the full fee for the procedures (which differs from an in-network practice, where the negotiated provider fee schedule applies).
 In some cases, dentists find they can make more money charging patients directly for services (some offering payment plans or discounts for up-front cash payments).
-Others offer in-office dental plans where patients pay a fixed amount monthly or annually in exchange for preventative services at no charge and other services at a discounted rate.
+Others offer in-office dental plans in which patients pay a fixed monthly or annual fee in exchange for preventive services at no charge and other services at a discounted rate.

 Public Programs

-Nearly 75 million adults and children receive dental coverage through Medicaid.
+Approximately 25.5 million Americans receive dental coverage through Medicare Advantage plans.
+Thirty-eight states offer enhanced adult Medicaid dental benefits, and the only state without any coverage is Alabama.
+Approximately 41% of dentists participate in these programs, but there is significant variance between states and regions.
 But it’s important to note that enrolling as a Medicaid provider does not equate to treating Medicaid patients.
-For example, in Michigan, over 20% of the dentists enrolled as Medicaid providers treat 0 Medicaid patients, leaving a smaller subset of dentists to take care of this patient population.
+For example, in Michigan, over 20% of dentists enrolled as Medicaid providers treat 0 Medicaid patients, leaving a smaller subset to care for this patient population.
 Understanding the participation breakdown (and how this impacts your specific product) is an important research step in developing your marketing to dentists strategy.

 Skills and Subspecialties

-Dentistry has a number of specialties that can be layered onto degree targeting of DDS (doctor of dental surgery) and DMD (Doctor of Medicine in Dentistry or Doctor of Dental Medicine).
+Dentistry has several specialties that can be layered onto degree programs targeting DDS (Doctor of Dental Surgery) and DMD (Doctor of Medicine in Dentistry or Doctor of Dental Medicine).
 Taking this layered approach can help you reach an even smaller group of prospects by specialty:

 • Dental Anesthesiology (DA)